Raphael-Chen/The.road.of.revival.in.C.programs/Platform_dependence/Like_Unix/Figures.in.APUE.md

 ### 1.11 System Calls and Library Functions
 All operating systems provide service points through which programs request services from the kernel.
 All implementations of the UNIX System provide a well-defined, limited number of entry points directly into the kernel called system calls (recall Figure 1.1).
 Version 7 of the Research UNIX System provided about 50 system calls, 4.4BSD provided about 110, and SVR4 had around 120.
 The exact number of system calls varies depending on the operating system version.
 More recent systems have seen incredible growth in the number of supported system calls.
 Linux 3.2.0 has 380 system calls and FreeBSD 8.0 has over 450.

+### 1.12 Summary

+This chapter has provided a short tour of the UNIX System.
+We’ve described some of the fundamental terms that we’ll encounter over and over again.
+We’ve seen numerous small examples of UNIX programs to give us a feel for what the remainder of the text talks about.
+The next chapter is about standardization of the UNIX System and the effect of work in this area on current systems.
+Standards, particularly the ISO C standard and the POSIX.1 standard, will affect the rest of the text.

+​

 ## Chapter 4.
 Files and Directories